gas (flatulence), relax muscles, and cause sedation. Depending on the dose, it can either relieve or cause nausea.

-- You are allergic to ragweed, marigolds, daisies, or similar herbs.
+allergic reaction in people sensitive to ragweed, marigolds, daisies, or similar herbs.